 1954 Birthday of director and playwright George C. Wolfe, who puts his stamp on the American theatre as artistic director of The New York Shakespeare Festival/The Public Theater (1993–2004), and as director of productions including Angels in America; Jelly's Last Jam; The Wild Party; Bring in 'da Noise, Bring in 'da Funk; and Shuffle Along, or the Making of the Musical Sensation of 1921 and All That Followed.

 1968 The Juilliard School starts its new four-year program of the Drama Division.
 The school's director John Houseman calls the first class of students, which includes Kevin Kline and Patti LuPone, "Group I".
-Among other graduates of this prestigious school are William Hurt, Christopher Reeve, and Kevin Spacey.
+Among other graduates of the prestigious school are William Hurt, Christopher Reeve, and Viola Davis.

 1974 Despite the bomb scare from a few nights before, Angela Lansbury opens in a revival of Gypsy at the Winter Garden Theatre.
 Following in the footsteps of the legendary Ethel Merman was probably very frightening, but Lansbury wins over everyone.
 Variety critic Hobe Morrison reports, however, that she had "visible stage fright during much of the first act."
 The production runs 120 performances.

 1987 Legendary dancer and choreographer, Bob Fosse, dies at age 60 while walking down a Washington, D.C. street with wife Gwen Verdon.
 He had been directing a revival of Sweet Charity at the National Theatre.
 Fosse's style of choreography will always be remembered from the original Broadway productions of Chicago and Pippin.
 A hit musical revue of his choreography, Fosse, opens on Broadway in 1999 and wins the 1999 Tony Award for Best Musical.